SanielX/Microscenes/README.md

 using Microscenes;

 // Mark with this attribute in order to make type visible in node explorer
-// Also marks whether stack can handle each node leading to a different [MicrosceneStackBehaviour(MicrosceneStackConnectionType.SingleOutput)] sealed class SequenceStack : MicrosceneStackBehaviour {
+// Also marks whether stack can handle each node leading to a different path [MicrosceneStackBehaviour(MicrosceneStackConnectionType.SingleOutput)] sealed class SequenceStack : MicrosceneStackBehaviour {